intranda/goobi-workflow-plugins-en/import/intranda_import_mab_files.md

 ---
-description: This is technical documentation for the plugin to import MAB files to processes in Goobi workflow..
+description: This is technical documentation for the plugin to import MAB files to processes in Goobi workflow.
 ---

 # Import of MAB Files